 Frequently Asked Questions

-Does the Survivor Advocate work for the Title IX office?
+Do the Survivor Advocates work for the Title IX office?

 The Survivor Advocate and Title IX are completely separate offices.
 Title IX investigates claims of sexual misconduct and ensures college compliance with national policies.
-Project S.A.F.E and the Advocate provide support to survivors and victims independent of their decision to report.
-The Advocate does not share information with the Title IX office without an individual’s consent.
+Project SAFE and the Advocates provide support to survivors and victims independent of their decision to report.
+The Advocates do not share information with the Title IX office without an individual’s consent.
+Read more here.

-If I meet with the Survivor Advocate, will they tell anyone else about what happened?
+If I meet with a Survivor Advocate, will they tell anyone else about what happened?

-No, the Advocate is one of Oxy’s four confidential resources and will not share any information with anyone else unless there is an imminent risk of harm to self or others.
+No, the Advocates are one of Oxy’s four confidential resources and will not share any information with anyone else unless there is an imminent risk of harm to self or others.
 The other confidential resources include ordained clergy in the Office of Religious and Spiritual Life, the counseling staff at Emmons Wellness Center and the 24/7 Helpline: (323) 341-4141.

-I don’t know if what I experienced is ‘serious enough’ to talk to the Survivor Advocate.
+I don’t know if what I experienced is ‘serious enough’ to talk to a Survivor Advocate.

-There are no qualifications for talking to the Advocate, who will provide support and resources to anyone who comes to the office.
+There are no qualifications for talking to an Advocate, who will provide support and resources to anyone who comes to the office.
 If it’s causing you distress or making you uncomfortable, it’s serious enough.
-The Advocate is also available to answer questions, help you clarify your own feelings or thoughts, and talk about healthy relationships and consensual activity.
+The Advocates are also available to answer questions, help you clarify your own feelings or thoughts, and talk about healthy relationships and consensual activity.